Plan a Nature Retreat at Professor Valley Field Camp for Your School or Workshop Group- April through October

 We offer two plans, both with CFI staff Naturalist Guide on site as host/ educator plus a camp caretaker.
 The “with meals” plan adds a CFI camp cook and assistant depending on the group size.

-In addition to the naturalist orientation and services described below, we require you to make arrangements with CFI for a custom National Park tour, Rock Art hike or River trip on the nearby Colorado River.
-(See custom section of website if adult/family group OR the school/youth group section if you are a teacher or non profit youth leader.)
+In addition to the naturalist orientation and services described below, we require you to make arrangements with CFI to do one program, river trip or tour on the nearby Colorado River, BLM lands or in the National Park or Forest. (*See our website: adult/family group OR the school/youth group section if you are a teacher or non profit youth leader.)

 Plan I – WITH MEALS